-b.
+- b.
 Provision of Case Management Services to Waiver Participants.
-Indicate how case management is furnished to waiver participants (select one):

-Not applicable - Case management is not furnished as a distinct activity to waiver participants.

-Applicable - Case management is furnished as a distinct activity to waiver participants.
-Check each that applies:

-As a waiver service defined in Appendix C-3.
-Do not complete item C-1-c.

-As a Medicaid state plan service under §1915(i) of the Act (HCBS as a State Plan Option).
-Complete item C-1-c.

-As a Medicaid state plan service under §1915(g)(1) of the Act (Targeted Case Management).
-Complete item C-1-c.

-As an administrative activity.
-Complete item C-1-c.

-As a primary care case management system service under a concurrent managed care authority.
-Complete item C-1-c.

-c.
+Indicate how case management is furnished to waiver participants (select one): - Not applicable Case management is not furnished as a distinct activity to waiver participants. - Applicable Case management is furnished as a distinct activity to waiver participants.
+Check each that applies: - □ As a waiver service defined in Appendix C-3.
+Do not complete item C-1-c. - As a Medicaid state plan service under §1915(i) of the Act (HCBS as a State Plan Option).
+Complete item C-1-c. - └ As a Medicaid state plan service under §1915(g)(1) of the Act (Targeted Case Management).
+Complete item C-1-c. - As an administrative activity.
+Complete item C-1-c. - └ As a primary care case management system service under a concurrent managed care authority.
+Complete item C-1-c. - c.
 Delivery of Case Management Services.
 Specify the entity or entities that conduct case management functions on behalf of waiver participants:

-DD Program Management through the Regional Human Service Centers which are under the umbrella of the Department of Human Services.
+DD Program Management which are under the umbrella of the Department of Health and Human Services.